Latest posts by Aran Davies (see all)

 The paper concludes with links to additional information that helps to plug any gaps that it did not have time to cover.

-While the Ethereum whitepaper contains all the elements than any investor needs to determine their interest in an ICO project, the sheer volume of information might be too much for some companies to put together without any assurance of the IPO’s success.
+The Ethereum whitepaper contains all the elements than any investor needs to determine their interest in an ICO project.
+Still, the sheer volume of information might be too much for some companies to put together without any assurance of the IPO’s success.